-In addition to the criteria lead network sites, lead is monitored as a trace metal in the National Air Toxics Trends Station (NATTS), and with the PM{2.5} speciation samplers.
+Since lead is a particulate, the measurement for ambient air lead concentrations is performed using a manual method, unlike measurements for the gaseous pollutants discussed earlier (ozone, SO2, NO2 and CO).
+Lead is monitored as a trace metal in the National Air Toxics Trends Station (NATTS), and with the PM2.5 speciation samplers.
 The NATTS lead is sampled using a PM10 sampler, and particles are sampled up to 10 microns in size.
-With the PM{2.5} speciation sampler, samples are collected that include particles up to 2.5 microns in size.
-All three of these additional sampling techniques also collect 24-hour samples on pre-weighed filters, have samples sent to a laboratory for analysis, and are analyzed with ICP-MS. GA AAMP's Quality Assurance Unit audits these lead samplers on an annual basis.
+With the PM2.5 speciation sampler, samples are collected that include particles up to 2.5 microns in size.
+These sampling techniques collect 24-hour samples on pre-weighed filters, have samples sent to a laboratory for analysis, and are analyzed using inductively coupled plasma mass spectroscopy (commonly known as ICP-MS).
+On a semi-annual basis, GA AAMP's Quality Assurance Unit audits these samplers.